top of page

 Luis Valdez's short film "I Am Joaquin" (1969), based on the epic poem by Rudolfo "Corky" Gonzales, celebrated Chicano identity and laid the groundwork for Chicano cinema.

 Chicano and Latino activists also began producing short films.
-These activism shorts are generally considered the first wave of Chicano, Puerto Rican, and Cuban-American cinema.
+These activism shorts are considered the first wave of Chicano, Puerto Rican, and Cuban-American cinema.
 These early activist-filmmakers, many of whom were also the first Latinos admitted to film schools, included Moctesuma Esparza, Sylvia Morales, Jesus Salvador Treviño, Susan Racho, and Luis Valdez.
 These films were often anti-Hollywood and shunned industry-wide, historically stereotypical portrayals of Chicano and Latino characters and emphasized pride in people and culture.
 Many early Chicano films were documentaries produced on tight budgets that highlighted social issues and celebrated Mexican-American culture and identity.
-These films included Valdez's I Am Joaquin (1969), David Garcia's Requiem 29 (1971), Treviño's Yo Soy Chicano (1972), Racho's Garment Workers (1975), and Morales's Chicana (1979).
+These films included Valdez's I Am Joaquin (1969), David Garcia's Requiem 29 (1971), Treviño's Yo Soy Chicano (1972), Racho's Garment Workers (1975), and Morales' Chicana (1979).

-Due to new opportunities for Latino filmmaking, Latino film representation, and Hollywood's newfound interest in Latinx audiences, the media dubbed the 1980s the "Decade of the Hispanic."
-In addition to Valdez's Zoot Suit (1981) and La Bomba (1987), major studio productions included Gregory Nava's El Norte (1983), Leon Ichaso's Crossover Dreams (1985), Cheech Marin's Born in East L.A.
+In addition to Valdez's Zoot Suit (1981) and La Bomba (1987), major studio productions from this period that contributed to a greater portrayal of Hispanic culture in mainstream media included Gregory Nava's El Norte (1983), Leon Ichaso's Crossover Dreams (1985), Cheech Marin's Born in East L.A.
 (1987), and Ramón Menéndez's Stand and Deliver (1988).
+Each of these films played a crucial role in representing the experiences and stories of the Hispanic communities to a broader audience.

 John Leguizamo in "Romeo + Juliet" (1996), Jennifer Lopez in "Selena" (1997), and Benicio del Toro in "Fear and Loathing in Las Vegas" (1998).